 Italian Bulgur Casserole

-- Prepare 4 cups of bulgur in broth.
+- Prepare 4 cups of bulgur wheat in broth.

 - Dice three onions, three tomatoes, three cloves of garlic and one zucchini.
 Sauté in olive oil with tomato paste.